The Offshore Sailing Race

-The next edition of the Dubai to Muscat Offshore Yacht Race will start from Dubai Offshore Sailing Club on March 8th 2018.
-The date has been moved from November to better align the race in between other offshore races in the Mediterranean and Asian region and to co-ordinate with Oman Sail.
+The next edition of the Dubai to Muscat Offshore Sailing Race will start from Dubai Offshore Sailing Club on March 8th 2018.
+The date has been moved from November to better align the race in between other offshore races in the Mediterranean and Asian region.
 There will be no event in 2017.

 The 2 sides of the 2016 Dubai to Muscat Race